vidister/gimp-web/content/news/2016-06-02 GIMP 2.9.4 Released/index.md

 Note that we still consider this feature a work in progress, as dark themes still need some fine-tuning (especially regarding the color of inactive menu items).

-The new UI themes are accompanied by symbolic icons originally created by Barbara Muraus, Jakub Steiner, and heavily updated and completed by Klaus Staedtler.
+The new UI themes are accompanied by symbolic icons originally created by Barbara Muraus and Jakub Steiner, and heavily updated and completed by Klaus Staedtler.
 The existing icon theme from past releases of GIMP has also been preserved, and users can freely switch between available icon themes and easily add their own ones.

 Note that themes and icon themes are now separate: you can easily mix your favorite UI with various icon sets.
-Also since most 2.8 themes would end up broken in 2.9.x, themes are not migrated anymore.
+Also since most 2.8 themes would end up broken in 2.9.x, themes are not migrated from GIMP < 2.9.
 Users who want custom themes will have to install ones specifically made for GIMP 2.9.x/2.10.

 All work on icons by Klaus Staedtler is made on vector (SVG) images, which should allow better support for HiDPI displays (also commonly known as Retina) soon.
-Vector icons are an experimental feature, available after using '--enable-vector-icons' build configure option.
+Vector icons are an experimental feature, available after using `--enable-vector-icons` build configure option.
 Note that this option does not allow HiDPI support at this time.

 We cleaned the Preferences dialog a little and reordered options in a  more logical manner.
 The Color Management page was redesigned following both internal and user-visible changes in relevant parts of GIMP (see below), and _Snap Distance_ options have been moved to a dedicated _Snapping_ page.